carloshernandolemus/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 # This is the README for the low level programming
 _Use de functions in C_

-In this repository details the functions and structure in C language
+In this NEW repository details the functions and structure in C language